kinseyzaire/galvanize-js-node-log-file-parsing/README.md

 This warmup is designed to give you a taste of what it might look like complete the `js-node-log-file-parsing` exercise using TDD (test driven development).

-Remember, tests help you break problems down into smaller, more digestible chunks and write cleaner code that is easier to reason about.
+Tests help you break problems down into smaller, more digestible chunks and write cleaner code that is easier to reason about.

 __REMEMBER:__ After code is written, it is _read_ over and over again by other developers and future you.
 It should read like a book!